 The J. M. Smucker Company manufactures and markets branded food and beverage products worldwide.
 The company operates through four segments: U.S. Retail Coffee, U.S. Retail Frozen Handheld and Spreads, U.S. Retail Pet Foods, and Sweet Baked Snacks.
 It offers coffee, sweet baked goods, pet snacks, frozen handheld products, peanut butter, cat and dog food, fruit and specialty spreads, cookies, frozen sandwiches and snacks, hot beverages, portion control products, toppings and syrups, baking mixes and ingredients, and flour.
 The company provides its products under the Folgers, Café Bustelo, Dunkin', Jif, Smucker's, Smucker's Uncrustables, Meow Mix, Milk-Bone, Pup-Peroni, Canine Carry Outs, Hostess, 1850, Robin Hood, and Five Roses brands.
 The company sells its products through direct sales and brokers to food retailers, club stores, discount and dollar stores, online retailers, pet specialty stores, distributors, drug stores, military commissaries, mass merchandisers, supermarket chains, national mass retailers, convenience stores, vending channels, and foodservice distributors and operators.
 The J. M. Smucker Company was founded in 1897 and is headquartered in Orrville, Ohio.

 The J.M.
-Smucker Company (SJM) reported trailing twelve months (TTM) revenue of $8.77B as of October 2025, which represents a 0.7% decrease year-over-year.
-The company's operating margin has contracted to 18.2% from 19.4% a year ago.
-In terms of profitability, SJM reported a net loss of $1.19B.
-Valuation-wise, the stock trades at a Price-to-Sales (P/S) ratio of 1.2x.
-The company generated $477.30M in free cash flow over the last twelve months, indicating its ability to reinvest in growth or return capital to shareholders.
+Smucker Company (SJM) reported trailing twelve months (TTM) revenue of $8.93B as of January 2026, which represents a 1.6% increase year-over-year.
+The company's operating margin has expanded to 20.2% from -27.2% a year ago.
+In terms of profitability, SJM reported a net loss of $1.26B.
+Valuation-wise, the stock trades at a Price-to-Sales (P/S) ratio of 1.3x.
+The company generated $487.00M in free cash flow over the last twelve months, indicating its ability to reinvest in growth or return capital to shareholders.
 Data based on the most recent quarterly reports.

 Quarterly standardized metrics.